iov-one/docs/docs/weave-tutorial/06-buckets.md

 }
 ```

-You must have ideas flying around on your mind like **how are we going to make an compound index?
+You must have ideas flying around in your mind like **how are we going to make a compound index?
 Really!?
 Is it all weave has?**

 Don't worry.
 Weave is like a swiss knife with a lot of blockchain features.